iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Spectral Momentum Idea Part II.md

 \end{aligned}
 $$

-Which has a striking similarly compared to the optimal acceleration rates for Nesterov's acceleration in the case of strongly convex function.
+Which has a striking similarly compared to the optimal acceleration sequence of Nesterov's accelerated gradient method specialized for strongly convex function.
 The spectral radius is smallest if we choose $\theta = \theta^+$, it sets the quantity inside of the square root to zero and make $\lambda_1, \lambda_2$ real valued:

 $$